mishashevelinn/Project/README.md

 3. bug in `disconnect()` `sigmentation fault` resolved

 *Hill climber:*
-1. find how many circles less than g there were if new random edge (u,v) was added with `count_cycles(u,v)`
+1. find how many cycles c, s.t len(c) < g there were if new random edge (u,v) was added with `count_cycles(u,v)`

 2. if there are no short cycles, adding new edge `connect(u,v)`